• Webinars

 Warning

-Lock an item for the minimum TimeSpan for avoiding deadlock or thread starvation.
+Lock an item for the minimum TimeSpan to avoid deadlock or thread starvation.

-In this example a key and LockHandle is specified to fetch the cached object and lock it.
-You need to specify “true” if you need to acquire the lock.
-Here the item is locked with an expiration of 10 seconds which means item will be unlocked automatically after 10 seconds.
+In this example, a key and LockHandle is specified to fetch the cached object and lock it.
+You need to set to true if you need to acquire the lock.
+Here the item is locked with an expiration of 10 seconds which means the item will be unlocked automatically after 10 seconds.

 • Java